Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A more general model and natural TMT constraints on the initial kinetic and gradient energy densities

 Generalizing in this way the model studied so far, the primordial action can be represented as follows

 where $b_k$ and $b_p$ are additional model parameters.
-I should note that this is not the most general action, because another parameter of the same type can be added to the volume element, coming with a non-minimal coupling.
+Of course, this is not the most general action of this kind, because another parameter of the same type can be added to the volume element, coming with a non-minimal coupling.
 One can believe that the reason for the deviation of the parameters $b_k$ and $b_p$ from unity is quantum corrections.
-Then it is natural to assume that these corrections are small, and for further consideration I choose $0<b_k<1$ and $0.5<b_p<1$.
+Then it is natural to assume that these corrections are small, and for further consideration we choose $0<b_k<1$ and $0.5<b_p<1$.
 But it is worth noting that in the calculations, the results of which are given below, the possible smallness of $1-b_k$ and $1-b_p$ is not used.

-It is known\cite{GK3} that in TMT models with $b_k\neq 1$ and $b_p\neq 1$, the implementation of all seven steps of the TMT procedure listed in Sec.II leads to an effective TMT action with a structure typical for K-essence models\cite{K-essence}.
+It is known \cite{GK3} that in TMT models with $b_k\neq 1$ and $b_p\neq 1$, the implementation of all seven steps of the TMT procedure listed in Appendix A leads to a TMT effective action with a structure typical for K-essence models \cite{K-essence1}-\cite{K-essence5}.
 Therefore, repeating again the TMT procedure in model (\ref{S without fine tun}), we quite expectedly come to a similar result.

+Following the prescription of the TMT procedure and similarly to what was done in Sec.2, we have to consider the equations of motion following from the primordial action (\ref{S without fine tun}).
+Varying the action with respect to scalar functions $\varphi_{a}$, from which $\Upsilon$ is built, we obtain an equation that coincides with Eq.(\ref{varphiB}).
+Its solution is the same as in Eq.(\ref{var varphi}) if the same condition (\ref{Phi neq 0}) is satisfied, i.e. everywhere $\Upsilon(x)\neq 0$.
+But varying the action (\ref{S without fine tun}) with respect to the metric tensor $g_{\mu\nu}$ leads to equations that differ from Eq.(\ref{Grav.eq}) by the presence of additional parameters $b_k$ and $b_p $.
+The requirement of the consistency of the obtained equations, unlike Eq.(\ref{Constraint}), now defines the scalar $\zeta(x)$ as a function which depends not only on $\phi$, but also on $g^{\alpha\beta}\phi_{,\alpha}\phi_{,\beta}$.
+That is why it is more convenient firstly to keep it in the form

+and to represent in the final form only after transition to the Einstein frame.
+The latter is performed as in Eq.(\ref{gmunuEin}) where now $\zeta=\zeta(\phi, g^{\alpha\beta}\phi_{,\alpha}\phi_{,\beta})$.
+Thus, the constraint in the Einstein frame in the studying now model reads as follows

+The $\phi$-equation also contains parameters $b_k$ and $b_p$.
+Instead of the function $U_{eff}(\phi,\zeta(\phi);{\mathcal M})$ obtained in Sec.2 and defined by Eq.(\ref{u zeta}), in the model with the action (\ref{S without fine tun}) we obtain

-Here I use the same choice for all other model parameters that was made in Sec.III.
-The integration constant $\mathcal{M}$, as in Sec.III.B, is also chosen according to Eq.(\ref{V1 V2 M}), which provides zero vacuum energy density.
+In the space-time region, where $\Upsilon>0$, we again choose the integration constant ${\mathcal M}$ as in Sec.2.2, i.e. according to Eq.(\ref{V1 V2 M}), which provides zero vacuum energy density.
 The last fact will be marked with $(0)$ in the notation of all relevant quantities.
-After passing to the canonically normalized scalar field $\varphi$ by means of Eq.(\ref{phi via canonical varphi}), the expression for the TMT effective action has the form
+After passing to the Einstein frame in all other equations and using the redifinition (\ref{phi via canonical varphi}) to the canonically normalized scalar field $\varphi$, the expression for the TMT effective action takes the form

 where the TMT effective Lagrangian for the scalar field $\varphi$ appears as following

 and $U_{eff}^{(0)}(\phi(\varphi),\zeta(\varphi,X_{\varphi}))$ in terms of $\zeta=\zeta(\varphi,X_{\varphi})$ reads